Type2DiabetesSystematicReview/nma_more_covariates_public/analysis_plan.md

 # Secondary analysis

+In the secondary analysis we will examine covariate-treatment interactions for the remaining variables shown in Table 1, but which are not included in the main analyses.
+Initially, we had planned to fit these using both IPD and aggregate level data.
+However, given the relatively small proportion of aggregate level trials which has reported on these covariates, we will instead confine the secondary analyses to the IPD trials.

 For the secondary analysis we propose the following approaches for both MACE trials and HbA1c trials:-

-1. Fit models with the main analysis variables (@sec-mainanalysis) plus each of the remaining variables (or variables calculated using these varaibles such as HDL/total cholesterol ratio) from @tbl-bascov, **in turn**, using a complete case approach (all IPD trials and all aggregate-level trials reporting the data).
+1. Fit models with the main analysis variables (@sec-mainanalysis) plus each of the remaining variables (or variables calculated using these variables such as HDL/total cholesterol ratio) from @tbl-bascov, **in turn**, using a complete case approach.
 2. Fit a model including the main analysis variables and all variables found (in step 1) not to have a "weak" covariate-treatment interaction.
 By "weak" interactions we mean those where the ML-NMR point estimate (of the log-hazard ratio for the MACE analysis and the change in HBA1c standardised to the pre-post difference in HbA1c for the HbA1c analysis trials) lies between -0.05 and 0.05 (per standard deviation increment in the covariate for continuous variables and as absolute values for binary variables).
 Hence, it will only be possible to fit trial-level models for step 2 *after* fitting the ML-NMR models at step 1.
 Again we will use a complete case approach.
 3. Fit a minimal model including the main analysis variables and all variables found (in step 2) not to have a "weak" covariate-treatment interaction, again using a complete case approach.
 This last model will be calibrated to the Scottish population (see @sec-calibration).

 Note that in step two we could have used the known differences between the trial and target population to indicate whether an estimated interaction-effect was likely to be large enough to matter.
 If the difference in distribution of a covariate between the trials and target population is small, a larger interaction would be needed to cause a difference in the average treatment effect.
 The converse is also true.
 However, we have opted not to do so in order that that the outputs of the ML-NMR models are useful across multiple settings, not just the Scottish population.

 Since this variable selection approach includes examining coefficients then excluding weak associations, there is some danger of over-estimating the magnitude of the coefficients which remain.
 This is only an issue for secondary analysis 2 (above).
-However, we do not think it is feasible to run a model using a shrinkage-type approach (eg LASSO) while including both IPD and aggregate-level trials for which different variables are available/reported, and are therefore willing to accept this limitation.
+If we have sufficient resource to add the ability to specify shrinkage priors using the software we are using to fit the NMA models, we will explore the use of shrinkage priors.

 # IPD Trial-level models {#sec-triallvl}

 As for the analysis in the previous manuscript, we will fit IPD trial level models of MACE on the treatment arm, each covariate (selected as above) and the covariate treatment interactions.
 For MACE we will fit Cox models and for HbA1c we will fit linear models.
+However, in the current analysis we will fit linear mixed models, treating time as a continuous variable.
+For these analysis we will re-scale time to range from 0.01 (day one) to 1 (last day as defined in the previous manuscript).
+For the main analysis we will treat time as linear and will include both slopes and intercepts as random effects.
+Only the fixed effects (with their corresponding variances/covariances) will be included in the NMA.

 ## Continuous variables which have been binned